itu-tid/lecture-notes/Lectures/APIs, REST,  Cloud Functions. ACL with Parse.md

 A special case of Web Server APIs that follow a strict convention for managing resources via CRUD operations (create, read, update, delete).

-proposed by Roy Fielding in his 2000 phd thesis based on the observation that http verbs can be mapped on crud actions
+Proposed by Roy Fielding in his 2000 phd thesis based on the observation that HTTP verbs can be mapped on CRUD actions

 Conventions